Emanuele Troise

 Emanuele Troise (born 10 February 1979) is an Italian football coach and a former player.
-He is the head coach of Cavese.

 Playing career

 A defender, Troise started his professional career with Napoli, making his first team debut during the club's successful 1999–2000 Serie B campaign, and then making his Serie A debut the following season.

-He successively played at Serie A level with Bologna for a single season before moving down the leagues, also playing a stint at Super League Greece club Panthrakikos between 2008 and 2010.
+He successively played at the Serie A level with Bologna for a single season before moving down the leagues, also playing a stint at Super League Greece club Panthrakikos between 2008 and 2010.

 Coaching career

 In 2012, Troise joined his former teammate Fabio Pecchia as his assistant at Latina.
-In 2014 he moved back to his former team Bologna as a technical collaborator, a role he left a year later to join Casertana as a youth coach.
+In 2014, he moved back to his former team Bologna as a technical collaborator, a role he left a year later to join Casertana as a youth coach.

-In 2016 Troise returned at Bologna, this time as a youth coach, first in charge of the Under-17 team, then for the Under-19 Primavera team.
-On 7 August 2020, he was appointed head coach of newly promoted Serie C club Mantova on what was his first role as a first team manager in his career.
+In 2016, Troise returned to Bologna, this time as a youth coach, first in charge of the Under-17 team, then for the Under-19 Primavera team.
+On 7 August 2020, he was appointed head coach of newly-promoted Serie C club Mantova on what was his first role as a first-team manager in his career.

 On 23 November 2021, he was hired by Serie D club Cavese.
+He left the club by the end of the 2022–23 season, after missing out on Serie C promotion to Brindisi.

+On 11 October 2023, Troise returned to Serie C-level management, accepting the coaching job at Rimini.
+After completing the season with Rimini, he departed for fellow Serie C club Arezzo.
+He was dismissed on 2 February 2025.